Tyrrrz/DiscordChatExporter/.docs/Getting-started.md

 <img src="https://i.imgur.com/PbUyRXD.png" height="400"/>

-The Plain Text format is the best option for archiving due to its small size.
+The Plain Text format formats messages as plain text, and has the smallest size.
 You can open `.txt` files with a text editor, such as Notepad.

 ### JSON